plebdev7/idle-deck-builder/game-data/README.md

 # Game Data Directory

 **Purpose:** Centralized JSON data files for all game content and balance values.
-These files are shared between the Python simulator and the web game implementation.
+These files are the **authoritative source of truth** for specific values, implementations, and configurations used by both the Python simulator and the web game.

+---

+## Data Ownership Model

+### Game Data Owns: INSTANCES, SPECIFIC VALUES, IMPLEMENTATIONS
+- **What:** Actual card stats, exact costs, specific configurations, conversion rates
+- **Why:** Single source of truth for what the game actually uses
+- **Examples:** The exact stats of "Arcane Bolt", pack cost of 40,000 Essence, conversion rate of 1.0 for ATK

+### Design Docs Own: SYSTEMS, FORMULAS, RATIONALE
+- **What:** Game mechanics, scaling formulas, design principles, the "why" behind decisions
+- **Why:** Explains the design thinking and mathematical models
+- **Examples:** Enemy HP scaling by act formula, boss multiplier system, resource generation mechanics

+### Cross-Reference Requirements
+- Game data files include `_design_spec` fields linking to the design documents that define their system
+- Design docs reference specific game-data files for implementation details
+- Changes to formulas in design docs → must regenerate/validate game-data
+- Changes to specific values in game-data → may not need design doc updates (unless formula changes)

 ---